Something Corporate: Hiatus (2004–2009)

 In summer 2004, the band grew exhausted from spending years on the road and decided to take a break.
 The band promised the break would not be a permanent one in a 2005 interview with Concert Pipeline.
 McMahon said "I think for all of us it just got to the point where we were like 'Let's just go be our own people for a minute'-- not out of a desire to leave the band or break up Something Corporate-- quite the opposite.
 Let's reconnect with all the things that spawned the band in the first place."
 In January and February 2005, the band toured across the U.S. alongside Straylight Run, Hidden in Plain View, The Academy Is..., and Armor for Sleep.
 In April, 2005 the band played an outdoor concert at Phi Sigma Kappa fraternity at Indiana University as part of Little 500 festivities.

-During the hiatus, McMahon, Hernandez, and Anderson formed a side project named Jack's Mannequin.
+During the hiatus, McMahon formed a side project named Jack's Mannequin.
 The band released an album entitled Everything in Transit in August 2005.
 The day that recording for the album was completed, McMahon was diagnosed with acute lymphoblastic leukemia.
 He has since gone into remission.
 In 2008, McMahon released a second album with Jack's Mannequin, The Glass Passenger.
 The album debuted at number eight on the Billboard 200, surpassing the success he achieved with Something Corporate.
-Partington also formed the band Firescape, who have released an EP and studio album.
+Partington also formed the band Firescape, who released an EP, Rearden's Conscience, and studio album, Dancehall Apocolypse.
 In 2006, Ireland joined the Louisiana-based band Streamline as their drummer.
-He wrote two songs ("Let Go" and "Anything") for Streamline's 2009 EP, The Alchemist and the Arsonist but left the band in November 2009.
+He wrote two songs ("Let Go" and "Anything") for Streamline's 2009 EP, The Alchemist and the Arsonist, but left the band in November 2009.
 Ireland formed the band Live Oak Revue with his brothers, Derek and Matt Ireland, and friend Zak Salazar and released the EP, When the Dawn Breaks, on June 21, 2011.
 McMahon is featured on the track "Sinner's Heart."